aash1910/TradezellAdmin/App Publish Resources/APP_STORE_SUBMISSION_GUIDE.md

 • Gig economy workers

 WHY DELIVER WITH PIQDROP?

-✓ Flexible Hours - Work when you want
+• Flexible Hours - Work when you want
-✓ Fair Pay - Competitive rates + tips
+• Fair Pay - Competitive rates
-✓ Quick Payouts - Get paid fast
+• Quick Payouts - Get paid fast
-✓ No Shifts - Be your own boss
+• No Shifts - Be your own boss
-✓ Easy to Start - Simple onboarding
+• Easy to Start - Simple onboarding
-✓ Support Team - We've got your back
+• Support Team - We've got your back

 HOW IT WORKS: